kilbouri/LLMSourceGen.NET/README.md

 This is an early prototype/proof-of-sarcastic-concept.
 As such, it has many limitations:

-- can only generate methods
+- can only generate non-generic methods
 - does not provide much context to the underlying LLM
 - does not ensure safe type name resolution